awqx/awqx.github.io/cv.md

 ---

 ## Curriculum Vitae
-*Updated on July 12, 2022.*
+*Updated on July 12, 2022.* Many items are copied from the CV I used for college applications and may be removed after graduating.

 ### Education
 **Harvard University** (Cambridge, MA.
 Class of 2023).
 A.B.
 Candidate, Statistics.
 Secondary: Linguistics.
 A complete list of classes is [here](classes.md).

-Named a Phi Beta Kappa scholar in Spring 2022.
+Named a Phi Beta Kappa scholar in Spring 2022 (Junior 24).

 **Hathaway Brown High School** (Shaker Heights, OH.
 Class of 2019).
 Alumnae Scholar (highest GPA), Strnad Fellow, Virginia Osborne Charman Award in English, Saltzman Family Excellence in Science Research Award